CLOSURES & LIMITATIONS DUE TO THE CORONAVIRUS:

-United States Capitol & House and Senate Office Buildings: All buildings are closed to non-official business and tours until June 30, 2020.
+United States Capitol & House and Senate Office Buildings: All buildings remain closed to non-official business and tours.

 White House: All tours are suspended until further notice.